novalu/actions-on-google-typescript-template/README.md

    6. Choose (n) not to install dependencies
 7. You should see message "Firebase initialization complete!"

-Note: more detailed instructions are available as this [Actions on Google guide](https://developers.google.com/actions/tools/fulfillment-hosting)
+Note: More detailed instructions are available as this [Actions on Google guide](https://developers.google.com/actions/tools/fulfillment-hosting).

 ### Install project dependencies

-1. Run command `npm i --only=dev`
+1. Run command `npm i --only=dev`.
+This will install necessary
 2. Run command `gulp install-deps`

-### Set fulfillment to an Actions on Google project
+### Create Actions on Google and deploy fulfilmment

-1. Create Actions on Google project according to instructions here: https://github.com/actions-on-google/dialogflow-silly-name-maker.
-This will create your first action which is using simple response using Dialogflow.
+1. Create Actions on Google project according to the instructions here: https://github.com/actions-on-google/dialogflow-silly-name-maker.
+This will create your first action with simple text response using Dialogflow.
+Test this app in the simulator to make sure everything works.
 2. If you want to generate dynamic responses using this project, then:
+   1. open Dialogflow console,
+   2. select Intents in the left menu,
+   3. choose `make_name` intent,
+   4. scroll to Fulfillment,
+   5. choose Enable fulfillment,
+   6. enable switch for the `Enable webhook call for this intent`,
+   7. click Save.
+3. Deploy your functions:
+   1. Run command `gulp deploy`.
+This will compile and upload your function to Firebase functions.
+If everything goes right, you should see URL of deployed function (labeled as `dialogflowFilfillment`)
+4. Set fulfillment URL:
    1. Open Dialogflow console,
-   2. Select Intents in the left menu
-   3. Choose `make_name` intent
-   4. Scroll to Fulfillment
-   5. Choose Enable fulfillment
-   6. Enable webhook call for this intent
-   7. Click Save
-3. Deploy functions in this template (see "Deploy functions to Firebase" section below)
-4. Set fulfillment URL:
-   1. Open Dialogflow console
-   2. Select Fulfillment in the left menu
+   2. select Fulfillment in the left menu,
-   3. Enable switch for the Webhook
+   3. enable switch for the Webhook,
-   4. Fill URL input with URL from previous step
+   4. fill URL of your function (from previous step),
-   5. Click Save
+   5. click Save.
 5. Test in Actions on Google simulator:
-   1. Open Dialogflow console
+   1. Open Dialogflow console,
-   2. Select Integrations in the left menu
+   2. select Integrations in the left menu,
-   3. Click on Integration Settings for the Google Assistant
+   3. click on Integration Settings for the Google Assistant,
-   4. Click on Test
+   4. click on Test,
-   5. Confirm Auto preview
+   5. confirm Auto preview.

-   6. Start with typing `Talk to my test app` in the Input window
+You should see Actions on Google simulator.
+Start with typing `Talk to my test app` in the Input and confirm.
+Simulator should return as a response: `Alright, your silly name by Firebase functions is ...
+I hope you like it!
+See you next time!`.
+You can see this response is generated in `functions/src/fulfillments/impl/SillyNameFulfillment.ts`.

-## Deploy Dialogflow fulfillment function to Firebase

-1. Run command `gulp deploy`
-2. After successful deploy you'll find URL to your deployed functions (labeled as dialogflowFulfillment)
-3. Note: If you make any changes to your fulfillment project, you should deploy functions again.

 ## Modify your fulfillments

-### Add a fulfillment

-Fulfillments in this projects are meant as a logical block of intent responses.

-* Create implementation of `Fulfillment.ts` in `functions/src/fulfillments/impl`
-* Add class to Dependency injection (see below)
-* Add fulfillment symbol to `functions/src/config/fulfillments.ts`

-### Add a manager

-Managers are meant to be helper classes which will be used by your fulfillments.
-Manager should contain business logic for your fulfilments.
-Fulfillments should be separated from business logic to be possible to test your business logic.

-* Create manager class in functions/src/managers
+Now it's time to add fulfillment for your new action.
+Use Node.js with TypeScript to add your fulfillments, managers and storages.

+If you make any changes to your fulfillment, you should deploy functions with `gulp deploy`.

-* Add class to Dependency injection (see below)
+### Dependency injection

-#### Test your manager locally

-You can test your manager by adding as a dependency to the `src/TestApp.ts` and then run manager methods from the `test` method.
-Run `gulp start-local` to execute the `test` method.

-If you would to automatically reload and execute when source code is changed, run `gulp watch-changes` and in another terminal window run `gulp monitor-local`.
-If you make any changes in `.ts` files, project will be automatically recompiled using `tsc` and then executed with use of `nodemon`.

-### Add a storage

-Sometimes you need a collection of items you want to use in your business logic.
-Creating a black-box storage is the best practice.
-You can use several storages which you can swap in dependency injection container, i.e. local storage with hardcoded collection of items and Firebase storage to fetch data from Firebase database.

-#### Use Firebase database as a storage [WIP]

-If you want to use your database in your Firebase project as a storage, create

-* Add service-account.json
-* Fill database url to FirebaseUtils
+This project use a dependency injection pattern for inject dependencies at the runtime.
+Generally it is not required to construct your classes with dependencies as a parameters in constructors.
+You just define which dependency your class need and dependency injection framework will take care of it.

-### Add class to Dependency injection framework
+#### Add class to dependency injection framework

 Imagine you have an interface `DataStorage` and implementations `LocalDataStorage` and `FirebaseDataStorage`.
-Then you can these dependency as follows:
+Then you can add these to the dependency injection as follows:

-* Add interface definition to `functions/src/di/types.ts` as shown here:
+- Add interface definition to `functions/src/di/types.ts` as shown here:

 ```typescript
 DataStorage: Symbol("DataStorage")
 ```

-* Add binding to symbol from `types.ts` in `functions/src/di/baseContainer.ts`
+- Add binding to symbol from `types.ts` in `functions/src/di/baseContainer.ts`

 ```typescript
 baseContainer.bind<DataStorage>(TYPES.DataStorage)